Advantages of asset purchases

 The most common Hong Kong corporate form is a private company limited by shares.
 Under the Companies Ordinance Cap.
 622, Laws of Hong Kong (“Company Ordinance”), a private company is a company that restricts the right to transfer shares, limits the number of members to 50 people and prohibits any invitation to the public to subscribe for shares in the company.

 Shares in private companies are subject to transfer restrictions set out in the company’s articles of association or shareholders’ agreement.
 For purchases of shares from an existing shareholder, the consent of the other shareholders may be required to waive pre-emptive rights, tag-along rights or other restrictions on transfer that are usually specified either under the articles of association of the target company or the relevant shareholders’ agreements.
-In general, there are no legal, regulatory or governmental restrictions on transfers of shares in a Hong Kong incorporated company unless the target business belongs to the banking1, insurance2, securities and futures3, provident fund4, telecommunications5 or broadcasting6 sectors.
-Moreover, businesses in the telecommunications sector are also subject to the ‘Merger Rule’ under the Competition Ordinance7.
+In general, there are no legal, regulatory or governmental restrictions on transfers of shares in a Hong Kong incorporated company unless the target business belongs to the banking, insurance, securities and futures, provident fund, telecommunications or broadcasting sectors.
+Moreover, businesses in the telecommunications sector are also subject to the ‘Merger Rule’ under the Competition Ordinance.

 For acquisition or disposal of assets, parties should inspect the provisions under the articles of association and shareholders’ agreement to see if there are any restrictions on the transfer and/or prior shareholders’ approval for the transfer.
 The parties should follow the procedures for transferring rights, permits, licenses and consents for the transition and continuous operation of the business in Hong Kong and/or for obtaining new permits and/or licenses when acquiring a business or assets.
 Consents from third parties may be required under previous agreements of the target company with its landlords, creditors, debenture holders, mortgagees or other contracting parties that may be affected because of a transfer of assets or upon a change in control of the target company.